 CRLF / HTTP Header Injection / Response Splitting

-Netsparker detects CRLF injection issues that can cause serious problems in web applications, such as leading to Cross-site Scripting and session hijacking attacks.
+Netsparker detects CRLF injection issues in web applications which can cause serious problems.
+The most common of these are Cross-site Scripting and session hijacking attacks, taking the form of session fixation attacks.

 Netsparker detects if a web page is being redirected to another web page via a user controllable input.
 An attacker might exploit this vulnerability to redirect users to other malicious web sites which are used for phishing and similar attacks.